This article is part of a larger series on Sales Management.

 Segmentation by Size

 Another option is to break your customers into segments by size.
-This most often means the amount of annual revenue of the client company or their annual spend with your business.
-In some cases, it might make sense to use other size measurements, like the number of locations or the number of employees, but even those are generally related to the overall size of the customer.
+This usually means the amount of annual revenue of the client or their annual spend with your business.
+In some cases, it will make more sense to use other size measurements, like the number of locations, but even those are generally related to the overall size of the revenue the customer brings to your business.

 Segmentation by Industry

 Hybrid Segmentation Strategy

 Sales organizations that deal with larger numbers of leads and accounts often combine various criteria to create hybrid territories.
-For instance, you may have different reps handle small businesses and enterprise segments within the same geographic area.
-Similarly, you might have education, government, small business, and healthcare segments overlapping various locations, and have each handled by different reps.
+For instance, you could have different reps handling small businesses and enterprise segments within the same geographic area.

 Hybrid segmentation allows sales organizations with a diverse customer base to focus their sales rep’s efforts on similar types of customers within defined geographic areas.
-This type of territory management requires more setup work to define and create multiple layers of customer segments, but makes sense for larger sales teams that deal with multiple types of businesses across different locations.
+This type of territory management requires more setup work to define and create multiple layers of customer segments.
+Still, it makes more sense for larger sales teams dealing with multiple business types across different locations.

 2. Create Your Territories

 Creating territories without current revenue-generating customers and an adequate number of leads and prospects will simply end up draining resources that could be better used elsewhere.
-In addition, you need to evaluate the overall expected revenue that you’ll generate from each territory, and whether it justifies the assignment of a dedicated salesperson.
+In addition, you need to evaluate the overall expected revenue you’ll generate from each territory and whether it justifies the assignment of a dedicated salesperson.

 There are several factors to consider as you create territories:

 Consideration #1: The Number of Current Accounts

-You may also want to look at the size of accounts within a given geographic area.
-Creating a balance of accounts can make the sales process more manageable for your sales team, and help you create a more even distribution of your team members.
-While there are sometimes reasons for a territory to vary in account density, you want to create territories that are able to be adequately managed and have room to grow.
+Also, look at the size of accounts within a geographic area.
+Creating a balance of accounts makes the sales process more manageable.
+It helps you create an even distribution of your team members.
+Sometimes, there are reasons for a territory to vary in account density.
+Aim to create territories that can be adequately managed and have room to grow.

 Consideration #2: Prospect Availability